aize-commerce/website/src/content/writing/why-i-chose-not-to-implement-ai-agent.md

 I was excited finally I was gonna implement a proper AI agent into e-commerce.
 Only to realize later that this was also very much deterministic.

-First of all my threshold might just be normal fluctuations of sales velocity and that can be variable based on the store and the nature of the product. İt could also be the case the product was in promotion 2 months ago. İt can also be the case it was Black Friday 1 month ago. İt could be that the products is a cost while not it's April aka seasonality.
+First of all my threshold might just be normal fluctuations of sales velocity and that can be variable based on the store and the nature of the product. İt could also be the case the product was in promotion 2 months ago. İt can also be the case it was Black Friday 1 month ago. İt could be that the products is a winter coat while now it's April aka seasonality.
 I could have let the AI decide based on all these facts if the read decline is normal or something that would cause the stock to be flagged as dead or dying stock.

 You must have noticed it.
 These are all deterministic factors that can be coded.
 Leaving it to the fuzzy AI reasoning would actually be doing the same work by prompting and extra tooling for the AI agent.
 Which obviously is not a great design and a forceful implementation.